As an Amazon Associate, I earn from qualifying purchases.

 - If possible, allow the pork chops to sit at room temperature for 15-30 minutes prior to cooking.
 Taking the chill off the meat will lead to juicier chops.

-- Allowing the chops to rest for 5 minutes will let the juices redistribute to the entire cut, instead of all running out when you cut into them.
+- Allowing the finished pork chops to rest for 5 minutes before cutting into them will let the juices redistribute to the entire cut, instead of all running out when you cut into them.

 More Delicious Fast Dinners You’ll Love